-4.2 Housing needs and provision is one of the key matters that the Local Plan must address, and where the duty to co-operate is essential.
+4.2 Housing needs and provision is one of the key matters that the Local Plan must address, and where the duty to cooperate is essential.
 The NPPF states that authorities must work to address housing needs within their housing market area.
-It also expects authorities to co-operate on meeting one another's housing needs if it cannot be accommodated within the authority where it arises.
-Part of the evidence base for the Plan includes the Housing and Economic Needs Assessment (HENA), which has been commissioned by Cherwell and Oxford City to identify the housing needs for Oxfordshire.
+It also expects authorities to cooperate on meeting one another's housing needs if it cannot be accommodated within the authority where it arises.
+Part of the evidence base for the Plan includes the Housing and Economic Needs Assessment (HENA), which has been commissioned by Cherwell and Oxford City to identify their housing needs.
+Meetings have been held between the Oxfordshire authorities to discuss meeting housing needs.
 The draft Local Plan seeks to meet some of Oxford's housing needs.
-In terms of the neighbouring authorities, none of the authorities, with the exception of Oxford, have identified that they require Cherwell to meet any of their housing needs at this stage.
+None of the other neighbouring authorities have identified that they require Cherwell to meet any of their housing needs at this stage.
 Cherwell does not require neighbouring authorities to meet any of its housing needs.
 The HENA identifies Oxfordshire as the Housing Market Area and Functional Economic Market area.